 2026 Upper Quarter Foundation Webinar #1

-Registration for 2026 UQ Foundation Webinars opens on 1/1/2026
+Register for 2026 UQ Foundation Webinars

-• Date: January 28, 2026 Wednesday, 7pm-8:30pm Central Time
+• Live event date: January 28, 2026 Wednesday, 7pm-8:30pm Central Time (Recording is now available)

 • Speaker: Maiko Morotani, PT, DPT, board certified specialist in orthopaedic physical therapy

 When you register for Foundation Webinars, you will be registered for all 5 Upper Quarter Foundation Webinars for $200.
-If you are currently an active All Access member, you do not need to register, as these 5 webinars are included in your membership.
+If you are currently an active ALL ACCESS member, you do not need to register, as these 5 webinars are included in your membership.

 Return to previous page